Concepts

 Matrix:

 A rectangular block of numbers, texts, dates or booleans.
-Can be composed
+Can be

-by only one column or row, in
+composed by only one column or row,

-boolean.
+date or boolean.

-Matrex optimizes the calculations with matrices with only one
+Matrex optimizes the calculations with matrices with only one column,

-are considered standard.
+considered standard.
 Therefore using matrices with one column gives

 better performances than using matrices with one row.

-To obtain a vector
+To obtain a vector from a matrix with only one

-from a matrix with only one row, you need to use the transpose function.
+row, you need to use the transpose function.

-so you can speak of numeric matrices, text
+You can speak of numeric matrices, text

 matrices, date matrices or boolean

-Used in: Matrix Editor, Matrix
+Used in: Matrix

-Viewer.
+Editor, Matrix Viewer.

 Base Matrix: